 Kimberley Gilles describes her trademark qualities as "curiousity, fearlessness, and a deep and abiding love for who and what she teaches."
 She has much to back up that claim.

 In 2017, Gilles, a Lesley alumna and California high school educator, was selected by the National Education Association (NEA) to be a Global Learning Fellow for the 2017-18 school year.
 The fellowship helps educators acquire skills to integrate global competence into their curriculum and thereby contribute "to the closing of the global achievement gap."
-She will travel to South Africa in the summer of 2018.
+With 47 other US educators, she will travel to South Africa in the summer of 2018, visiting schools and working on a book together.
+And this will be after going to Bethel, Alaska, as a guest of the Yupik tribe, to visit their school and learn about their culture.

 Gilles teaches at Monte Vista High School in Danville, California, and has taught English and humanities to middle school, high school, and adult education students for 29 years.
 She is a graduate of Lesley’s M.Ed. in Integrated Teaching through the Arts program, and received her undergraduate degree from UCLA.